+Appendix 3

-Appendix 3 Safeguarding and Child Protection Concern / Incident Form CONFIDENTIAL
+Safeguarding and Child Protection

+Concern / Incident Form

+CONFIDENTIAL

-Date: and role of
+Date: Name and role of

 person completing

 form

-Time: Date ar nd time read by
+Time: Date and time read by

-Deputy DSL
+Time.
+DSL / Deputy DSL

 Name of DOB:

-Student:
+student: 000.

+Student.

-Location (if •
+Location (if

 applicable)

-What have I see What have I seen/heard/noticed which concerns me?
+What have I seen/heard/noticed which concerns me?

+What am I warriad about?

+What am I worried about?

+What am I worried about?

+What am I worried about?

-What am I worrie ed about?
+What am I worried about?

-Is this concern I linked to any previous concerns I have reported?
+Is this concern linked to any previous concerns I have reported?

-Action I have tal ken
+Action I have taken

-To be completed d by a member of the safequarding tea m
+To be completed by a member of the safeguarding team

-Include reference here to other members of the safeguarding team you may have discussed the case with Discussion of next steps agreed with:- Record of discussion with another professional, external to the school (giving full name/ role and agency) Detail of decision / action agreed by DSL or deputy: Has the local authority threshold guidance been referred to at this point?
+Include reference here to other members of the safeguarding team you may have discussed the case with

+Discussion of next steps agreed with:-

+Record of discussion with another professional, external to the school (giving full name/ role and agency)

+Detail of decision / action agreed by DSL or deputy: Has the local authority threshold guidance been referred to at this point?
 Yes / No Has the person who reported the initial concern been provided with feedback?
-Yes / No Reason(s) for this decision or action by DSL or deputy: Does the Student need to be monitored?
+Yes / No Reason(s) for this decision or action by DSL or deputy: Does the student need to be monitored?
 Yes/No If yes, when will the case be reviewed?
 Is Early Help support appropriate?
 Yes / No Reason for decision Is a referral to children's social care required?
-Yes/No Does the school have evidence that the threshold for significant harm has been met? (child protection) Yes/No Reason for decision Tick to confirm added to Student's
+Yes/No Does the school have evidence that the threshold for significant harm has been met? (child protection) Yes/No Reason for decision Tick to confirm added to student's chronology and copy placed on file

-Appendix 4
+Appendix 4 Prompt sheet